robots-make-art-too/Group18_TheCreators/GroupDiscussion.md

 ## Links

-Here are some links we used to help gives us a better idea of these topics.
+Here are some links we used to help give us a better idea on these topics.

 - https://goqr.me/qr-codes/type-qr-url.html
 - https://www.hostinger.com/tutorials/what-is-localhost